MicrosoftDocs/win32/desktop-src/SysInfo/registry-value-types.md

 ---
-Description: 'A registry value can store data in various formats.' ms.assetid: '5fd828d6-4d62-4823-a2f1-15782b5cd28c'
+Description: A registry value can store data in various formats. ms.assetid: 5fd828d6-4d62-4823-a2f1-15782b5cd28c
 title: Registry Value Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registry Value Types

 A registry value can store data in various formats.
-When you store data under a registry value, for instance by calling the [**RegSetValueEx**](regsetvalueex.md) function, you can specify one of the following values to indicate the type of data being stored.
-When you retrieve a registry value, functions such as [**RegQueryValueEx**](regqueryvalueex.md) use these values to indicate the type of data retrieved.
+When you store data under a registry value, for instance by calling the [**RegSetValueEx**](/windows/win32/Winreg/nf-winreg-regsetvalueexa?branch=master) function, you can specify one of the following values to indicate the type of data being stored.
+When you retrieve a registry value, functions such as [**RegQueryValueEx**](/windows/win32/Winreg/nf-winreg-regqueryvalueexa?branch=master) use these values to indicate the type of data retrieved.

 The following registry value types are defined in Winnt.h.